SAP-samples/low-code-applications/exercises/ex4/README.md

 In the dialog's dropdown that now shows up select the **BusinessPartner** property and the **name** of the **category**, then close the dropdown and press **Add**.
 This will close the dialog and add the 2 new columns to the list

 ![](/exercises/ex4/images/LCAP_48_3.png)

+## Adjust the Object Page of your UI Application and add Value Helps

 Now press **Page Map** on the upper part of the editor to be taken back to the page map.
 Now edit the **Object Page**.
 Expand the **Fields** under **Form** in the **General Information** section.
 You can now see all the properties that were automaticlly added to the form.